Learning Together and Forever

 Sometimes these are minor things that you have never seen before and are simply a curiosity.
 An example might the colony that decides to create comb outside and underneath the hive.
 It’s rare, but it can happen.

 At the other extreme are catastrophic events that could wipe out a hive or even more.
-Whatever the situation and no matter how dire, it's another opportunity to learn.
+Whatever the situation and no matter how dire, there is an opportunity to learn.

 Much of what you learn about beekeeping is local.
 This isn’t simply a statement of geographic location.
 Even within a single garden, beekeepers can experience quite different things with their bees.

-One of the best answer comes in the form of beekeeping clubs and mentors.
+One of the best answers to this quest for knowledge in an ever-changing environment comes in the form of beekeeping clubs and mentors.

 What is a beekeeping club?

-With any pastime or hobby, it's very common for like-minded folks to come together.
+With any pastime or hobby, it’s very common for like-minded folks to come together.
 Beekeeping is no different and there are a large number of clubs throughout the country, many of them very well-established and some decades old.
-Clubs usually have a specific area in their title and have a board of directors and recognize other organizational posts, almost like a small company.
+Clubs usually have a specific area in their title, a board of directors and recognize other organizational posts, almost like a small company.

 The main objectives of most beekeeping clubs are to encourage and support interest in beekeeping in the area, as well as to provide a channel through which members can help each other.
 Depending on the type of club, the club may well offer the occasional social event too.